titanicsend/LXStudio-TE/README.md

 In 2023 we've changed to using a device called a BomeBox that uses a proprietary encapsulation protocol.
 To make this work:

-1. The Bome Network tool should be installed on the computer that runs LX.
+1. The Bome Network tool should be installed on the computer that runs Chromatik.
 The "Multiple Named Virtual interfaces" upgrade is required.
 2. The remote BomeBox should be on the same subnet, with updated firmware
 3. Optionally, renamed the BomeBox.
 We changed "BomeBox" to "FoH" for "Front of House"